In previous examples, you used a Personal Access token for all Webex API access. These tokens are great for

 access and are only used for messaging as they have no calling or meeting permissions.
 You will create

 a bot using a bot token later in this lab.
-Bot tokens are created when you create a bot on developer.webex.com.
+Bot tokens are generated when you create a bot on developer.webex.com.

-As of the time of this writing, bot tokens essentially do not expire (their expiry is 100 years).
+As of the time of this writing, bot tokens do not expire for all practical purposes (their expiry is 100 years).
 If you lose

 a bot token, you must re-generate a new one which will invalidate the old bot token and provide you with a